lightpack/docs/sample-tutorial.md

 <img src="_media/tutorial/screen-3.png" style="max-width: 420px">

 Calling `app('db')` returns the database connection instance that defines a `table()` method.
-This methods taskes the name of database table we are interested in querying.
-The `table()` method return an instance of query builder.
+This methods takes the name of database table we are interested in querying.
+The `table()` method returns an instance of query builder.
 The `fetchAll()` method returns the result set as an array of objects by default.
 Passing it `true` returns the result set as an array.

 Now that you have successfully listed tasks from database, its time to build functionality to add/edit tasks in the database.